 Uncertainty is nothing new to most people.
 In fact, we go through various levels of uncertainty every day; some big and some small.
 As a society we are facing what can seem like an uncertain environment right now, making us have all kinds of emotions – some that make sense and some that probably do not.
 It is not our place to give you guidance on what and how to feel or think, but rather provide some perspective and tools you can use to navigate through this time without losing your sanity!
 We are using some of these ideas ourselves and hope that they can help you as well.
 Stay positive, our friends!

-We live in a society where it is easy to get caught up in extremes.
+We live in a society where it is easy to get caught up in extremes, and an uncertain environment certainly contributes to that.
 Technology has connected us so that anyone with enough time, money, and resources can disseminate info to large masses of people that may have a profound influence.
 The more sensational an idea, the more it promotes dopamine to be released in our brains, which causes us to continue to crave more.
 It is difficult to find truth:

 - Many times, we resort to attempts to control external factors to break this cycle.
 We try to catch all the drug dealers to prevent the spread of drugs; we ban our children from social media so that they do not get depressed; and we restrict soda sales in certain restaurants so that people do not consume too much sugar.